Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Sampling and Packet Encoding

-We placed the nodes inside a controlled temperature chamber and used a high-accuracy logic analyzer to capture inter-sample intervals. \textit{For these experiments, the only task being run by the nodes is sampling.} Figure~\ref{fig:interval_prob_100k} shows inter-sample intervals.
+To measure variations of inter-sample intervals (i.e., differences among $t_2 - t_{1}$, $t_3 - t_{2}$, etc.), we placed a node inside a controlled temperature chamber and used a high-accuracy logic analyzer to capture inter-sample intervals.
+For these experiments, only the sampling task is run by the node; this means the processor runs a thread responsible for triggering the \gls{ADC} and transferring samples from the \gls{ADC} to the processor.
+Figure~\ref{fig:interval_prob_100k} shows inter-sample intervals.
 For $\textrm{100\:ksps}$, we observe up to $\textrm{0.11\:}\mathrm{\mu}\textrm{s}$ variations around the mean value of $\textrm{10\:}\mathrm{\mu}\textrm{s}$, and for $\textrm{500\:ksps}$, the variations are up to $\textrm{0.016\:}\mathrm{\mu}\textrm{s}$ around the mean value of $\textrm{2\:}\mathrm{\mu}\textrm{s}$.
-Considering the $\textrm{25\:ns}$ timing precision provided by the logic analyzer, nearly $\mathrm{99\%}$ of the intervals are within four to six classes for both sampling rates, and the other $\textrm{1\%}$ of the intervals are distributed among several classes.
-Each class in the $\textrm{1\%}$ distribution contributes to less than $\mathrm{0.2\%}$ of the total samples.
-Also, as it can be observed, the ambient temperature has a negligible effect on the number of classes because the temperature coefficient of switched capacitors is less than $\mathrm{1\:ppm/^{\circ}C}$~\cite{kester2009adc}.
+Considering the $\textrm{25\:ns}$ timing precision provided by the logic analyzer, nearly $\mathrm{99\%}$ of the intervals are within four to six classes for both sampling rates.
+The other $\textrm{1\%}$ of the intervals are distributed among several classes.

-Based on these observations, considering inter-sample variations is a key factor to improve timestamp encoding efficiency. \textit{If we include only one timestamp per packet, then these errors accumulate as more samples are included in the packet.} For example, when sampling at $\textrm{500\:ksps}$, for a packet including 500 samples, the error of the timestamp inferred for the last packet is about $\mathrm{8\:\mu s}$.
+Based on these observations, considering inter-sample variations is a crucial factor to improve timestamp encoding efficiency.
+If we include only one timestamp per packet, these errors accumulate as more samples are included in the packet.
+For example, when sampling at $\textrm{500\:ksps}$, for a packet including 500 samples, the error of the timestamp inferred for the last sample is about $\mathrm{8\:\mu s}$.
 This error is about $\mathrm{55\:\mu s}$ for $\textrm{100\:ksps}$.

-For the server to reconstruct the accurate temporal vibration information from these samples, a timestamp for each collected sample is required.
-In the following, we propose methods to address this requirement.
+The inter-sample intervals reported in this section are irrespective of the load of the processor.
+However, as Figure \ref{fig:inter_sample_interval}(b) shows, switching to other tasks exacerbates the variations of inter-sample intervals.
+In \cref{pkt_proces_samplign_stability}, we will demonstrate and mitigate the effect of running other tasks (such as packet processing) on the variations of inter-sample intervals.
+It is also important to note that the inter-sample variations reported in this section are pertaining to the specific hardware components used in our node design (\cref{hardware_design}).
+Mitigation or elimination of inter-sample variations via hardware design is out of the scope of this work and is left as future work.